software-students-fall2024/1-specification-not-a-last-minute-team/README.md

 “As a person who checks out books often, I want an easy way to reserve a book for checkout so that I can get my book more quickly”

-“As a person who enjoys browsing the library I want an easy way to find out where books I enjoy are so that I can browse more efficiently” <-I will make the uml diagram from this one"
+“As a person who enjoys browsing the library I want an easy way to find out where books I enjoy are so that I can browse more efficiently”

 “As a person who has trouble locating books, I want an easy way to find the location of books so that I can expedite my library visit.”